 Māori and apartheid rugby

 Nēpia played for the All Blacks throughout the 1920s, missing only the 1928 tour to South Africa, when he was excluded from the first racially selected All Black team.
 The South African team first visited New Zealand in 1921, and when it played the Māori team in Napier, the crowd’s response led a South African reporter to write that he could not understand why a white man would cheer for a Māori team.
-The Hawke’s Bay Rugby Union responded that the writer ‘does not know or understand how highly the Maori race is regarded by his fellow Pakeha citizens’.3 Despite such high regard, the New Zealand Rugby Union continued to exclude outstanding Māori from teams playing South Africa until the 1960s.
+The Hawke’s Bay Rugby Union responded that the writer ‘does not know or understand how highly the Maori race is regarded by his fellow Pakeha citizens’.3 Despite such high regard, the New Zealand Rugby Football Union continued to exclude Māori from teams touring South Africa until the 1960s.

 All Black haka